 Up to this point, we’ve discussed conductor conductivities, materials and thermal-mechanical characteristics.

 Another consideration for high voltage earthing is the method of the joint between the conductors.

 High Voltage Conductor Joints

-Joints in conductors are as critical to current-flow as the conductors themselves.
+Joints in the conductors are; as critical to current-flow as the conductors themselves.
 The jointing method must not allow the joint to introduce excessive resistance.
 Therefore, the selection of the jointing method will impact the HV earthing system’s thermal resilience massively.
-This thermal resilience is why welded joints are the go-to choice for the high voltage earthing system.
+This thermal resilience is why welding joints are the go-to choice for the high voltage earthing system.

 Welded joints achieve the nearest physical match to the native conductor itself and are the gold-standard in conductor jointing because they accomplish a molecular similarity to the native material’s conductivity, as well as similar mechanical robustness.

 Here’s an example of a safe method of igniting an exothermic weld.